 In the past, restaurants were known for food magically appearing from behind closed doors, with no indication whatsoever about how the food was prepared.
 However, the post-modern diner seems to want transparency rather than mystery.
 Not only are open kitchens a great way to achieve this transparency, but this method of operation can also be offered as a source of entertainment for guests.

 For more information on the benefits of open kitchens or for help on how to design an open kitchen click the button below.

-Schools and COVID-19: The New Normal
+Schools and the New Normal

 For product recommendations for adapting to and implementing this style of operation in a safe and efficient way click the button below.